kubernetes/ingress-nginx/docs/user-guide/tls.md

     Unlike HTTP backends, traffic to Passthrough backends is sent to the *clusterIP* of the backing Service instead of individual Endpoints.

+!!! note
+    If you route traffic directly to the controller without using the proxy_protocol, nginx will set the real-ip to the $remote_addr.
+The $remote_addr contains 127.0.0.1 as value, as this is the local TCP proxy address.
+    In order to use the actual source ip connecting to the local TCP proxy, the following flags need to be added in the configuration [ConfigMap][ConfigMap].:
+    `enable-real-ip: true` and `forwarded-for-header: proxy_protocol`

 ## HTTP Strict Transport Security

 HTTP Strict Transport Security (HSTS) is an opt-in security enhancement specified